FasterSpeeding/Tanjun/docs/usage.md

 ```

 Slash commands can be stored in groups where the above example will be shown in
-the command menu as `"ding dong"` and `"ding ding ding"`.
+the command menu as `"/ding dong"` and `"/ding ding ding"`.
 Unlike message command
 groups, slash command groups cannot be directly called as commands and can only
 be nested once.
-To see more information on how slash command groups can be
+For more information on how slash command groups are configured
-configured see [slash_command_group][tanjun.commands.slash.slash_command_group].
+see [slash_command_group][tanjun.commands.slash.slash_command_group].

 ### Message commands